marinels/marinels.github.io/presentations/react-intro/slides/a-short-example.md

 ##  A Short Example

 * We will build a basic **Button** component that will allow us to customize the button text *per instance*
-* We will be able to optionally prepend a label as well as a `lang-ts click` function
+* We will be able to optionally prepend a label as well as define a custom `click` function

 ---